Skip to content

 Adequate

 Paramount Commerce is the heavyweight of Canadian pay-by-bank.
 Founded in Toronto in 2003, it launched INSTADEBIT in 2004 as the first product letting Canadians pay online directly from their bank account without an e-wallet, then spent the next twenty years building out a stack that now runs Interac, Instant Bank Transfer, INSTADEBIT and iDebit through a single API.
-The numbers are real: over $100 billion in cumulative processed volume, more than three million unique consumers as of December 2024, Payment Provider of the Year 2024, and a client list that includes DraftKings, theScore Bet, Bet365, PokerStars, PartyPoker and BET99.
+The track record backs the claim: over $100 billion in cumulative processed volume, more than three million unique consumers as of December 2024, Payment Provider of the Year 2024, and a client list that includes DraftKings, theScore Bet, Bet365, PokerStars, PartyPoker and BET99.
 In January 2026 it became one of the first five PSPs to secure elite Payments Canada membership, putting it on the direct path to Real-Time Rail (RTR) participation when that infrastructure goes live.
 Two cautions matter.
-First, this is Canada-only — settlement is CAD, the rails are Canadian banking infrastructure, and operators looking for global breadth need a second PSP alongside.
-Second, INSTADEBIT, the legacy 2003 product, is being wound down with end-user balance withdrawals available only until April 30, 2026 — the strategic forward path is Instant Bank Transfer (consumer-branded as PayDirect) and Interac e-Transfer.
+First, this is Canada-only: settlement is CAD, the rails are Canadian banking infrastructure, and operators looking for global breadth need a second PSP alongside.
+Second, INSTADEBIT, the legacy 2003 product, is being wound down, with end-user balance withdrawals available only until April 30, 2026, and the strategic forward path is Instant Bank Transfer (consumer-branded as PayDirect) and Interac e-Transfer.
 For Canadian-facing iGaming or sports betting operators that want one contract covering the four most-used pay-by-bank methods plus mass payouts up to CAD 100,000, Paramount is the most credible single-vendor option in 2026.

 Quick Info